Preserving Family Photographs | 7 Steps to Secure & Share Your History

-Today we’re going to use the fantastic 11 x 14″ photo above to illustrate the steps involved in preserving family photographs, especially larger photos.
-While we’re using this specific photograph, these tried-&-true steps will also apply to your own particular photo archiving & preservation needs.
+Today we’re going to use the fantastic 11 x 14″ photo below to illustrate some steps involved in preserving family photographs, especially larger photos.
+Apply these steps to your own photo archiving and preservation needs.

 Step 1 – Finding Your Photographs

 Many us of have boxes of photographs just like this tucked away in the basement or attic.
-These locations are prone to harmful temperature & humidity fluctuations—and are susceptible to flooding, leaky pipes, and leaky roofs—so when preserving family photographs it’s best to store them in a cool / dark area or closet in your “living space” and not in basements or attics.
+These locations are prone to harmful temperature and humidity fluctuations and are susceptible to flooding, leaky pipes, and leaky roofs.
+When preserving family photographs it’s best to store them in a cool, dark place such as a closet in your living space and not in basements or attics.

 Step 2 – Quick Inspection

-A quick visual inspection of your old photos will often reveal no problems at all.
-On occasion, however, certain one-of-a-kind or otherwise important photographs will exhibit major damage.
-If any of your old photographs have significant damage, consider contacting a professional photo conservator (see the link to this topic at the end of this blog).
+A quick visual inspection of your family photos often reveals no problems at all.
+If any of your old photographs have significant damage, consider contacting a professional photo conservator.

 Step 3 – Scanning Photographs